-- It is a better approach during a crisis as it allows asset sales, and thus, the generation of funds.
+- It is a better approach during a crisis as it allows asset sales and, thus, the generation of funds.

-Following factors affect the FV in accounting:
+The following factors affect the FV in accounting:

 Market Conditions – a market scenario on the date of calculation and not at the time of historical transaction affect the value.

 Orderly transaction – such transaction leads to fair value.
-It means the holder is not under any sort of pressure, such as liquidation, to sell the asset and so no depressed value factor comes into play.
+It means the holder is not under any sort of pressure, such as liquidation, to sell the asset, and so no depressed value factor comes into play.

 Approaches to Fair Value